Complex semisimple quantum groups and representation theory

+If one applies the Drinfeld double construction to the Hopf algebra of functions on the $ q $-deformation of a compact semisimple Lie group, then, in accordance with the quantum duality principle \cite{Drinfeldicm}, \cite{Semenov-Tyan-Shanskii}, the resulting quantum group can be viewed as a quantization of the corresponding complex semisimple group.
+This fact, which was exhibited in \cite{PWlorentz} in the case of the quantum Lorentz group $SL_q(2,\mathbb{C})$, is key to understanding the structure of these Drinfeld doubles.
+More precisely, one can transport techniques from the representation theory of classical complex semisimple groups to the quantum situation, and it turns out that the main structural results carry over, albeit with sometimes quite different proofs.

 These notes contain an introduction to the theory of complex semisimple quantum groups, that is, Drinfeld doubles of compact quantum groups arising from $ q $-deformations.
-Our main aim is to present the classification of irreducible Yetter-Drinfeld modules for $ q $-deformations of compact semisimple Lie groups, or equivalently, irreducible Harish-Chandra modules for the corresponding complex quantum groups.
-We treat operator algebraic aspects only briefly, in contrast we cover extensive background material on quantized universal enveloping algebras in order to make the exposition largely self-contained.
+Our main aim is to present the classification of irreducible Harish-Chandra modules for these quantum groups, or equivalently the irreducible Yetter-Drinfeld modules of $ q $-deformations of compact semisimple Lie groups.
+We also treat some operator algebraic aspects of these constructions, but we put our main emphasis on the algebraic considerations based on quantized universal enveloping algebras.